 In terms of the mechanics of breast functioning, when things go amiss, they tend to go amiss in the TDLU.
-It is possible that a cyst could be caused by swelling and lead to inflammatory breast cancer because of an infection, but this would tend to have other obvious clinical features (pain, redness, discharges), and would typically be a problem for pregnant and breast feeding women.
-Breast cysts tend to affect slightly older, premenopausal women (35-50), and are probably caused by variations in hormone levels as a woman approaches menopause.
-The fluid in a breast cyst is not milk, but a clear yellow fluid, the same fluid which most of the liquid matter of the body is composed of.
+It is possible that a cyst could be caused by swelling and lead to inflammatory breast cancer because of an infection.

-Are breasts cysts associated with breast cancer or risk of breast cancer?
+Do breasts cysts increase the risk of breast cancer?

 How are breast cysts discovered.

-Are there any other different types of classes of breast cysts?
+Are there different types of classes of breast cysts?

 Here is a picture of a cyst on MRI

-A ‘simple breast cyst’ is one which is obviously fluid filled and has a very regular oval shape with thin, smooth walls.
+A ‘simple breast cyst’ is one which is obviously full of fluid and has a very regular oval shape with thin, smooth walls.
 These are the most common and the most obviously benign breast cysts.

 A cyst may also appear to have some ‘thicker’ sections of the walls, or small ‘nodular’ build ups, especially along the walls of the septations.
 Simple breast cysts, epidermal inclusion cysts, and cysts with septa or appearing in clusters are virtually always benign, so the likely recommendation will be for annual follow up only.

-A breast cyst has a mixture of fluid and solid elements is usually termed a ‘complex breast cyst’
+A ‘complex breast cyst’ has a mixture of fluid and solid elements

 Breast cysts should have uniformly thin walls